philipwhitt/nacha-generator/readme.md

 Based on documentation from NACHA: https://www.nacha.org/system/files/resources/AAP201%20-%20ACH%20File%20Formatting.pdf

 Currently, there is no validation for field inputs.
 Strings that are too long will be truncated.
-Required/mandatory are currently not enforced.
+Required/mandatory fields are currently not enforced.

 ###Install With Composer
 ```